HYBRID / BUY NOW PAY LATER (BNPL) OPTIONS

 • If the purchase is under the write-off threshold you may be able to write off the whole cost over the first year.**

-• Make sure you know all of the fees and charges that will apply – pay special attention to late fees and to what happens if, for some reason, you can’t make the repayments.
+• Make sure you know all of the fees and charges that will apply - pay special attention to late fees and to what happens if you can’t make the repayments.**

-• No interest payment plans typically offer much shorter terms than business or green loans, which means that your monthly repayments may be more than the savings you make on your energy bill.
-If that is the case, then you will have an added business expense each month during the term of the financing agreement.
+• BNPL plans typically offer shorter terms than green loans, which means your monthly repayments may be more than the savings you make on your energy bill.**

 • Interest may be free for a certain period, but then start to accrue, often at a high rate, after the interest free period.**

 • Generally, you will not be able to make additional payments, or pay out the facility early.
-Even if you are able to pay out the facility early, you will likely incur additional fees and charges.
+Even if you can, you will likely incur additional fees and charges.**

-Disclaimer: This is not is not financial advice.
+**Disclaimer 2: This is not financial advice.
 You should consider seeking independent legal, financial, taxation or other advice to check how this information relates to your unique circumstances.
 ZEN is not liable for any loss caused, whether due to negligence or otherwise arising from the use of, or reliance on, the information provided directly or indirectly, by use of this factsheet.